Aerial view of Hastings

 Analysis of the characteristics of coastal communities

-Reflecting stakeholder views on e.g., which clustering methodology using which data, whether to construct a single classification or multiple classifications addressing different domains etc., we will develop a classification of coastal communities, supported by a fully documented archive of all aggregated/attributed data and all code used in the creation of the classification.
+Reflecting stakeholder views on e.g., which clustering methodology using which data, whether to construct a single classification or multiple classifications addressing different domains etc., we develop a classification of coastal communities, supported by a fully documented archive of all aggregated/attributed data and all code used in the creation of the classification.

 Work package four

-Co-poroducing and disseminating a policy-relevant classification of coastal communities
+Co-producing and disseminating a policy-relevant classification of coastal communities

 An introduction to Co-Designing an English Coastal Classification and Data Portal Project